-The day to day management of the charity is carried out by the Society Co-ordinators, Sharon Parisi and Elaine Radford who work closely with the Executive Officers.
-Stephanie Thomason assists with the management of the charity 18 hours per week and Pauline Foxall has worked on a temporary basis for 10 months from Feb 2019 to Jan 2020.
+The day to day management of the charity is carried out by the Society co-ordinators, Sharon Parisi and Elaine Radford who work closely with the Trustees.
+Tara Mann joined to the Society in October 2020 to provide administration support.